-- People in South West London report a positive experience of cancer services, and high levels of confidence in the NHS teams looking after them. - People want more emotional support in the community after their cancer diagnosis. - Patients are sometimes not aware of the different therapy and supportive care services that are available to them while having cancer treatment.
+- People in South West London report a positive experience of cancer services, and high levels of confidence in the NHS teams looking after them. - People want more emotional support in the community after their cancer diagnosis. - the different therapy and supportive care services that are available to them while having cancer treatment.